2023 WGC Advisory Board

 Candace Dodson-Reed

-Vice Chair Co-Chair, Grants Committee is an experienced executive with a 20 plus year successful career in the public, education, and nonprofit sectors.
+Vice Chair Chair, Grants Committee is an experienced executive with a 20 plus year successful career in the public, education, and nonprofit sectors.
 Skilled in media relations, grassroots organizing, government relations, crisis communications, inclusion and equity work, public policy and community/public affairs, Candace currently serves as the Chief of Staff and Executive Director of the Office of Equity and Inclusion at the University of Maryland Baltimore County (UMBC).
 In 2012, Candace founded the African American Community Roundtable of Howard County and the twentyfivefortyfive Giving Circle at the Community Foundation of Howard County.
 Candace also co-hosts a podcast—Elevate Maryland.
 In 2020, she was named a Maryland Top 100 Woman by The Daily Record.
 Candace is the very proud mother of a college student.

 Dr. Maxine Clark